mikemikezhu/fake-safe/README.md

 # FakeSafe - Encode Private Information into Fake Message Unrecognizable to Humans via Multi-Step Adversarial Network

 FakeSafe is a project which trains privacy preserving generative model that enables information transfer across data silos without compromising privacy and protect at both technological and human levels.
-This is the code implementation which demonstrates our idea of FakeSafe project
+This is the code implementation which demonstrates our idea of FakeSafe project, which can be viewed on [GitHub](https://github.com/mikemikezhu/fake-safe).

 ## Instructions